-- The goal should be value for patients, not lowering costs or offering every service - 2.
+- 1. The goal should be value for patients, not just lowering costs - 2.
 The best way to contain costs is to drive improvement in quality - 3.
-There must be unrestricted competition based on results - Competition should center on medical conditions over the full cycle of care - 5.
+There must be competition for patients based on results - Competition should center on medical conditions over the full cycle of care - 5.
 Value is driven by provider experience, scale, and learning at the medical condition level